Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 The Measurement That Doesn't Need a Correction

-For deeper reference on what "trained" actually looks like across distances and rider types, our larger cohort report compares 3,491 athletes to ACSM norms: VO2max & VLamax cohort report →
+Once you have landed on a real number, see where it ranks for your age and sex — and what race times it predicts — in our VO2max chart by age →.
+For what "trained" looks like across distances and rider types, our larger cohort report compares 3,491 athletes to ACSM norms: VO2max & VLamax cohort report →

 FAQ